 How are funds for Witness to Hope being handled?

-Witness to Hope is an initiative of the Catholic Foundation of the Diocese of Lansing.
+The Witness to Hope capital campaign is an initiative of the Catholic Foundation of the Diocese of Lansing.
 The diocesan finance office provides accounting and oversight services to the Catholic Foundation.
 Thus, the internal controls and accounting standards followed by the diocesan finance office are in place with respect to the handling of Witness to Hope gifts and pledges.
 For the past several years, the diocese has posted audited financial statements to our diocesan website.
-The Catholic Foundation, newly created in 2016, will also undergo an audit which will include all receipts and disbursements related to Witness to Hope.
-This audit, too, will be publicly available.
-In addition, per campaign guidelines, an accountability oversight committee of local financial experts and Church leaders will review this financial reporting, especially as it pertains to receipts and disbursements of monies raised by Witness to Hope.
+The Catholic Foundation, which was created in 2016, is also audited, which includes all receipts and disbursements related to Witness to Hope.
+In addition, per campaign guidelines, an accountability oversight committee of local financial experts and Church leaders is reviewing financial reporting as it pertains to receipts and disbursements of monies raised through Witness to Hope.
+The results of the June 2017 audit are available, while future audit reports will also be publicly available, and a report from the accountability oversight committee will appear in the November issue of FAITH magazine through the duration of Witness to Hope.

-In terms of daily/weekly processing, pledge cards received at the parish are to remain sealed and stored in a secure place until the Witness to Hope parish campaign director visits the parish.
-Each director will visit each parish at least weekly to collect any pledges received.
-During these visits, the director and one member of the parish staff (assigned by the pastor) will open the pledges, prepare a report of these contents and then place all of these materials in a tamper-proof bank bag.
-Together, they will sign and date the sealed bag’s exterior; and the director will transport the sealed money bag to the campaign office for processing.
+During the pledge phase of the campaign, which is now complete, the pledge cards submitted at parishes remained sealed and were stored in a secure place until the Witness to Hope parish campaign director visited the parish.
+Each director visited each parish at least once a week to collect any pledges received.
+During these visits, the director and one member of the parish staff (assigned by the pastor) opened the pledges, prepared a report of these contents and then placed all of these materials in a tamper-proof bag.
+Together, they signed and dated the sealed bag’s exterior; and the director transported the sealed money bag to the campaign office for processing.
+Upon completion of the pledge phase, parishes were instructed to secure all subsequent Witness to Hope pledges and payments received at the parish in their parish safes.
+Each week, during the normal collection count process, these pledges and payments were counted, a report was prepared, and the materials were placed in a tamper-proof bag for secure remittance to the campaign office for processing.

 What should a parishioner or finance council member do if they suspect parish funds are not being handled properly?